ricardoGrando/BallGrabbing/README.md

 ***python PyoManager.pyc***

 For the last, execute the code by invoking python **main.py** in a new terminal window.
+You can set the mode in the main.py constructor(True=Teleoperation, False=Fixed)